Skip to content

 Boudoir (1st floor)

 Remodelled in the mid-1800s, the Boudoir formed part of a suite with the adjacent North Bedroom.
 The Boudoir has perhaps one of the most decorative ceilings at Oxburgh, with its ornate plasterwork featuring portcullis and Tudor rose motifs.
-We currently use this room to talk about how we look after the collection at Oxburgh, showcasing some of the tools and materials we use in our work.
+We currently use this room to talk about how we

 The prominent Gatehouse is a masterpiece of medieval brickwork and hosts the King’s Room & Priest Hole.
 Although this room was named after King Henry VII, he never actually slept here during his royal visit in 1498.
-Decorated in the 19th century, the family hung elaborate 16th-century Flemish tapestries above mock-Tudor panelling, draped flags with heraldic emblems at the windows and used the Marian hangings as bed curtains – all a ‘Romantic’ nod to the King’s Room’s former appearance.
+Decorated in the 19th century, the family hung elaborate 16th-century Flemish tapestries above mock-Tudor panelling, draped flags with heraldic emblems at the windows and used the Oxburgh hangings as bed curtains – all a ‘Romantic’ nod to the King’s Room’s former appearance.

 Unusual features

-Swans on the moat at Oxburgh Estate, Norfolk | © National Trust Images/Justin Minns
+Chimneys on the roof of Oxburgh Estate, Norfolk | © National Trust Images/Allan King

 A masterpiece of brickwork